 What makes a pressure washer bike-specific?
 It sounds a little like a tree trunk specific chainsaw, or a hunger-specific pizza.

-The primary distinction between Muc-Off’s Pressure Washer and other electrified water sprayers is its adjustable pressure.
+The primary distinction between Muc-Off’s Bicycle Pressure Washer and other electrified water sprayers is its adjustable pressure.
 The bike specific pressure lance sprays a pressure lower than the garden hose running into it, and that low-pressure water is funneled into a precise fan that can easily be pointed directly into the muck.
 The higher pressure wand works well to get all of the dirt out of from between your tire lugs, and any other areas that don’t include bearings or bushings.

 What’s In the Muc-Off Pressure Washing Kit